luvit/lit/README.md

 Lit packages need some form of metadata embedded in the lua files.
 Packages can be either single lua files or directories containing many files.
-If your library is a single file, simply set `exports.name` and `exports.version` and optionally `exports.dependencies` at the top of your file.
+If your library is a single file, simply set `name` and `version` and optionally `dependencies` at the top of your file in a comment block wrapped with `--[[lit-meta ... ]]`.
 It will then be able to be imported into lit and published to the repository.

 For more complex packages, lit will search first in `package.lua` and then in `init.lua`.
 The first file found will need to export or return a table